-In keeping with our Presidential visits to Rochester series, on October 23rd, 1952, General Dwight D. Eisenhower spoke to a crowd of 20,000 at the New York Central Station.
+In keeping with our Presidential visits to Rochester series (BELOW), on October 23rd, 1952, General Dwight D. Eisenhower spoke to a crowd of 20,000 at the New York Central Station.
 The next day, October 24th, his Democratic opponent, Adlai E. Stevenson, also spoke at the station during a “whistle stop” tour across New York state.

 On November 4th, 1952, Eisenhower won easily 55 – 43%.
 Stevenson faced a difficult task as the nation had seen 20 years of Democratic rule — a streak only eclipsed by the 6 consecutive Republican victories from 1860 – 1884.
 (Although Lincoln’s successor Andrew Johnson was a Democrat and, technically, Lincoln won as the National Union Party candidate in 1864.)

 The Democrat and Chronicle billed the Eisenhower-Stevenson visits as Act I and Act II.

 In many ways, Eisenhower made the campaign a referendum on the Truman administration.

 In his Central Station speech, Ike hammered away at a central theme of the campaign.
 The Truman administration was corrupt, profligate and unpatriotic — and Stevenson would be more of the same.
 Eisenhower accused the “desperate” Stevenson campaign of spreading a “slander a day.”
 Ironically, a few years before, Truman had urged Eisenhower to run as his replacement, presumably as a Democrat.